 Yogurt.

-You can substitute the yogurt with heavy cream or coconut milk.
-Many cooks are using either one of them or the combination.
+You can substitute the yogurt with heavy cream or coconut cream.
+Many cooks are using either one of them or a combination.
 These are all acceptable variations.
-Stick to yogurt if you want the truly authentic flavor.
+Stick to natural yogurt if you want the truly authentic flavor.

 Shredded coconut

-Some korma recipe adds shredded coconuts to the onion/yogurt paste.
+Add shredded coconuts to the onion/yogurt paste in some korma recipe.
 Shredded coconut is frequently used in Asian dishes.
 Add some if you like the coconut flavor,

 Nuts

-Cashew nuts and almond are both commonly used nuts in Indian cooking.
+Cashew nuts and almonds are both commonly used nuts in Indian cooking.
 They render a smooth and creamy texture to the korma chicken.
 Nuts also help to thicken the gravy.

 Oil.